-Bladder Stones in cats are hardened mineral formations that are found in the urinary tract.
-This can result in problems with urinating.
+Bladder stones in cats are hardened mineral formations that are found in the urinary tract.
+They can result in problems with urinating.

 If a cat suffers from bladder stones, they might show symptoms like blood in their urine or looking like they are straining while trying to urinate in the litter box.